-NOTES:
+Notes:

 - 1. Roof curb must be set up for unit being installed. - 2.
-Seal strip must be applied, as required, to unit being installed. - 3.
-Roof curb is made of 16-gauge steel. - 4.
+Seal strip must be applied as required to unit being installed. - 3.
+Roof curb is made of 16 gauge steel. - 4.
 Attach ductwork to curb (flanges of duct rest on curb). - 5.
 Insulated panels: 1-in.
-(25 mm) thick fiberglass 1 lb. density.
+(25.4mm) thick fiberglass 1 lb. density. - 6.
+When unit mounting screw is used (see Note A), a retainer bracket must be used as well.
+This bracket must also be used when required by code for hurricane or seismic conditions.
+This bracket is available through Micrometl.

-CONFIGURING UNITS FOR DOWNFLOW (VERTICAL) DISCHARGE
+CONFIGURING HORIZONTAL UNITS FOR DOWNFLOW (VERTICAL) DISCHARGE